-Today the Orto Botanico is a delicious haven from the rigours of a hot, dusty day, with its Baroque stairs flanked by cascading waterfalls, formal tableaux around fountains and statues, its bamboo grove, and varieties of exotic plants and flowers.
+Today the Orto Botanico is run by the University of Rome’s Environmental Biology department as a living museum, and offers a delicious haven from the rigours of a hot, dusty day, with its Baroque stairs flanked by cascading waterfalls, formal tableaux around fountains and statues, its bamboo grove, and varieties of exotic plants and flowers.
 Check out the cactus garden, the orchids and the touching and smelling collection for the vision-impaired.
-One of Rome's most under-appreciated gems.
+You may find it to be one of Rome’s most under-appreciated gems.

 |Opening hours:||Open Apr-Oct 9am-6.30pm Mon-Sat.
 Nov-Mar 9am-5.30pm Mon-Sat.
 Closed public holidays.|